hello-world-5/test-ssh/README.md

 testing ssh
 testing ssh2
 testing ssh3
+use git remote add monkey url
+Switch from ssh to https for push